-Much of the time, the information we receive will be given as a percentage.
+We often receive information as a percentage.
 Percentages are easier for most people to comprehend because we use them in real life.
 But when we perform calculations, we work with decimals or fractions.
 Fractions are preferred in many cases, since they are exact, but decimals are easier for people to work with on a calculator.
 Regardless, we do not work with numbers in percent form; in fact, most calculators do not even have a percent key anymore.
 You will need to know how to convert between the different forms.